ivedants/Music-Playlist-Generation-using-Twitter-account-post-history-and-Sentiment-Analysis/README.md

   <img src="https://github.com/ivedants/Music-Playlist-Generation-using-Twitter-account-post-history-and-Sentiment-Analysis/blob/main/Lyric%20Sentiment%20Analysis%20Evaluation%20Table.jpg" />
 </p>

-## Implementation - Gluing it all together
+## Implementation: Gluing it all together

 For the implementation of the playlist generator, we decided to leverage the trained Bidirectional LSTM model for tweets and VADER model for lyrics due to overall better performance among the techniques.
 Since the VADER model reported a continuous metric between -1 and 1 and the Bidirectional LSTM produces discrete values of 0,1,2 we need to reconcile them to make an adequate comparison.
 So we simply averaged the difference in positive and negative polarities over the total weighting the value considering neutrals.
 This value is compared to each song’s compound polarity in the queried corpus and those with the smallest differences between are recommended.